 (4) The Board may at any time request the voice of the congregation on matters of particular significance.

-Deacons and Deaconesses
+3. Deacons and Deaconesses.

 of service shall be for a period of three years.

 Their ministries shall be to assist the Board of Elders-Overseers in ministries of service as needed by the church.

 Deaconess may terminate his or her office by a written resignation to the Board of Elders-Overseers or Pastor.
 Immorality,

 insubordination, or teaching contrary to Article III, the "Statement of Faith," shall be cause for immediate termination.

 4. Financial Secretary.

 Secretary will be elected for a two year term by congregational vote at the annual election of officers.
 It will be his responsibility

 to oversee counting, recording and

 providing contributors a written receipt for funds given.
 He shall turn all moneys of the

 church over to the Treasurer and shall issue orders upon the Treasurer for such sums as directed by the church or any authorized

 person.
 He shall make full or partial report as often as requested to do so by the church and shall make a full report at

 be his responsibility to keep separate accounts of all moneys paid to him by the Financial Secretary.
 All money received by

 him for the church shall be deposited in the name of the church in a bank selected and named by the church.
 Any checks of

 the church drawn on any bank or depository shall be valid when signed by the Treasurer upon the proper order from the Financial

 6. Recording Secretary.

 The Recording Secretary will record the minutes of all church business meetings and provide copies of those minutes

 to the Pastor and Board of Elders-Overseers.
 He shall read

 these minutes for approval at the next following business meeting.

 from, and by, that board.
 His responsibilities shall be to preside at all business meetings of the congregation and to appoint

 such committees as are needed when special circumstances arise, in accordance with these by-laws.

 8. Christian Ed.
 Director.

 of Christian Ed. will be elected by a congregational vote at the annual election of officers.
 It will be his responsibility

 teachers and securing needed materials for classroom use.
 He shall work in consultation with the Pastor and Board of Elders-Overseers.

 and teachers of the church and its auxiliaries must be active members of this church in good standing, with the unity of the

 a.
 The Board of Elders-Overseers shall act as the Nominating Committee or appoint a Nominating Committee to supply

 names for the annual election as well as any vacancies which may occur.
 The Nominating Committee shall nominate willing and

 qualified candidates for each office with space for an additional name at non-pastoral, elder or diaconate offices.

 b.
 Any other committee can be established for specific purpose and when purpose is completed, committee is dissolved.

 c.
 All elected boards and committees shall form their own organization annually unless otherwise specified in these

 Section 3.
 Manner of Election.